Skip to main content

 When hunting, trapping, or skinning animals:

-• Always wear gloves if you are skinning or handling animals, especially rabbits.
+• Always wear gloves if you’re skinning or handling animals, especially rabbits.

-• Do not touch your eyes or mouth with dirty hands or gloves.
+• Don’t touch your eyes or mouth with dirty hands or gloves.

-• Always wash your hands and equipment (knives, cutting boards) after you are done handling the animal.
+• Always wash your hands and equipment, such as knives and cutting boards, after you’re done handling the animal.

-• Cook meat from wild game thoroughly before eating.
+• Cook meat from wild game thoroughly before eating it.

 When farming or landscaping: